 FAQs

-WuFF Dog Training believes training should be fun & rewarding for the learners!
+• WuFF Dog Training believes training should be fun & rewarding for both you & your dog!
 Reward-based training is scientifically proven to be effective in teaching new skills & addressing unwanted behaviors.
 We create a positive experience at the human end of the leash by empowering you to teach & reward desired behaviors, rather than punishing “bad” behavior without offering a solution.
 Because your dog’s well-being & relationship with you are our priority, we use only positive, evidence-based training methods & adhere to the LIMA code of ethics (link).
 We never use aversive tools such as e-collars, prong collars, pinch collars, choke chains, or slip leads.

 The American Veterinary Society of Animal Behavior supports positive, reward-based training: